everget/scancss/README.md

 #### collectEngineTriggerProperties

+Use this flag to fill `report.properties.engineTriggers` stats metric

 * Default: `true`

 #### collectUniqueDeclarationsList

+Use this flag to fill `report.declarations.list` stats metric

 * Default: `false`

 #### collectFontsData

+Use this flag to fill `report.fontSizes`, `report.lineHeights`, `report.fontFamilies` stats metrics

 * Default: `true`

 #### collectColorsData

+Use this flag to fill `report.colors` stats metric

 * Default: `true`

 #### collectBackgroundColorsData

+Use this flag to fill `report.backgroundColors` stats metric

 * Default: `true`

 #### collectAllColorsData

+Use this flag to fill `report.allColors` stats metric

 * Default: `true`

 #### collectTransitionsAndAnimationsData

+Use this flag to fill `report.transitions` and `report.animations` stats metrics

 * Default: `true`

 #### collectFunctionsData

+Use this flag to fill `report.functions` stats metric

 * Default: `true`

 #### collectGradientsData

+Use this flag to fill `report.gradients` stats metric

 * Default: `true`

 #### collectUnitsData

+Use this flag to fill `report.units` stats metric

 * Default: `true`

 #### collectVariablesData

+Use this flag to fill `report.variables` stats metric

 * Default: `true`

 #### collectDataUrisData

+Use this flag to fill `report.dataUris` stats metric

 * Default: `true`

 #### collectBrowserHacksData

+Use this flag to fill `report.browserHacks` stats metric

 * Default: `true`

 #### collectPerformanceHacksData

+Use this flag to fill `report.properties.performanceHacks` stats metric

 * Default: `true`